lguez/cmake/README.md

 # cmake

-Find modules, toolchains and TAGS for CMake
+Find modules and TAGS for CMake.